-Effective January 1, 2017, the Company issued a Common Stock purchase warrant to the placement agent of the Company's at-the-market and block trade offerings.
-The Company issued a warrant to purchase 769,231 shares based upon a block trade pursuant to the amended engagement agreement dated December 15, 2016 with the Company's placement agent.
-The Company classified these warrants as equity, and the warrants have a term of five years with an exercise price of approximately \$0.07 per share.
-Using the Black-Scholes-Merton warrant pricing model, the Company determined the aggregate value of these warrants to be approximately \$40,000.
+Effective May 24, 2017, the Company issued a Common Stock purchase warrant to Chardan for a Block Trade.
+The Company issued a warrant to purchase 833,333 shares based upon a Block Trade pursuant to the amended engagement agreement dated March 21, 2017 with Chardan.
+The Company classified these warrants as equity, and the warrants have a term of five years with an exercise price of \$0.03 per share.
+Using the Black-Scholes-Merton warrant pricing model, the Company determined the aggregate value of these warrants to be approximately \$20,000.
 The warrants have a cashless exercise feature.

-Effective April 4, 2017, the Company issued a Common Stock purchase warrant to the placement agent of the Company's at-the-market and block trade offerings.
-The Company issued a warrant to purchase 869,565 shares based upon a block trade pursuant to the amended engagement agreement dated March 21, 2017 with the Company's placement agent.
-The Company classified these warrants as equity, and the warrants have a term of five years with an exercise price of approximately \$0.05 per share.
-Using the Black-Scholes-Merton warrant pricing model, the Company determined the aggregate value of these warrants to be approximately \$40,000.
+Effective July 26, 2017, the Company issued a Common Stock purchase warrant to Chardan for a Block Trade.
+The Company issued a warrant to purchase 2,000,000 shares based upon a Block Trade pursuant to the amended engagement agreement dated March 21, 2017 with Chardan.
+The Company classified these warrants as equity, and the warrants have a term of five years with an exercise price of approximately \$0.03 per share.
+Using the Black-Scholes-Merton warrant pricing model, the Company determined the aggregate value of these warrants to be approximately \$39,000.
 The warrants have a cashless exercise feature.

-Effective May 24, 2017, the Company issued a Common Stock purchase warrant to the placement agent of the Company's at-the-market and block trade offerings.
-The Company issued a warrant to purchase 833,333 shares based upon a block trade pursuant to the amended engagement agreement dated March 21, 2017 with the Company's placement agent.
-The Company classified these warrants as equity, and the warrants have a term of five years with an exercise price of approximately \$0.03 per share.
-Using the Black-Scholes-Merton warrant pricing model, the Company determined the aggregate value of these warrants to be approximately \$20,000.
+Effective February 27, 2018, the Company issued a Common Stock purchase warrant to Aeon for a Block Trade.
+The Company issued a warrant to purchase 1,666,667 shares based upon a Block Trade pursuant to the engagement agreement dated February 22, 2018 with Aeon.
+The Company classified these warrants as equity, and the warrants have a term of five years with an exercise price of \$0.03 per share.
+Using the Black-Scholes-Merton warrant pricing model, the Company determined the aggregate value of these warrants to be approximately \$37,000.
 The warrants have a cashless exercise feature.